Kaiwen-Hou-KHou/OTMLE/index.md

 *   Kantorovich's relaxation and transport plan
 *   Property of the optimal transport map: cyclical monotonicity
 *   Optimal transport map implied by TMLE
+> **Leftover Questions**:
+*   Compactness of the coupling space
+*   Weierstrass theorem: existence in Kantorovich's formulation
+*   Existence of suboptimal transport plan in proving monotonicty

 ## [Geometry of Optimal Transport]